Park Attractions: 10:30 AM – 5 PM

 3. Enjoy Boating and Water Activities on Stone Mountain Lake

 As the temperatures warm up, there’s no better way to enjoy a spring day than out on the water.
 Stone Mountain Lake offers a variety of water activities, from kayaking to paddleboarding.
-You can rent kayaks, paddleboards, and hydro bikes at the park’s Adventure Outpost and spend the day exploring the calm waters of the lake.
+You can rent kayaks and paddleboards at the park’s Adventure Outpost and spend the day exploring the calm waters of the lake.
 For a more leisurely experience, hop aboard a pontoon boat and take a guided tour of the lake, learning interesting facts about the area from your boat captain.
 Fishing enthusiasts can also try their luck with the bass, crappie, and catfish that inhabit the lake.
 Whether you’re looking for adventure or relaxation, Stone Mountain Lake provides the perfect setting for water-based fun in the spring.

 4. Plan a Family Picnic at the Grassy Meadows and Playground Areas